Master of Science in Veterinary Medicine

 2.1 Students will be able to identify comprehensive methods for the diagnosis and treatment of animal and poultry diseases.

-2.2 Students will be able to practice critical thinking and analytical skills in research and innovation.
+2-2 Students will be able to practice critical thinking and analytical skills in the field of research and innovation.

-2.3 Students will be able to plan health, disease prevention and food safety.
+2-3 Students will be able to plan for health, disease prevention, and food safety.

 2.4 Students will be able to demonstrate written and oral communication skills at a high level.